AminoffZ/create-catonaut/README.md

 Replace [AppName] with the desired name for your catonaut application.

+If you don't provide the AppName, you'll be prompted to enter it.

-Executing this command generates the necessary files and sets up your catonaut application.
+Executing this command generates the necessary files and sets up your Catonaut application, allowing you to kickstart your development journey effortlessly.
+Start building, and let Catonaut handle the rest!